OpenDSA/OpenDSA/RST/en/PL/FreeBoundVariables.rst

       different from :math:`x` and :math:`x` occurs free in :math:`E'`.

-Notice that the recursion in cases 2 and 3 above mirrors the recursion in the lambda calculus grammar.
+Notice that the recursion in cases 2 and 3 above mirrors the recursion in the lambda calculus grammar (the order of these two cases was swapped in order to make the examples below more easily understandable).
 The following table illustrates all cases of this definition.

 .. list-table::